Rumi727/SC-KRM/DESIGN-RULES-EN.md

 ## Animation
 * If you animate with your own code, you are experiencing catastrophe, so use Unity's animator and animation for most animations!
+  * Simple Lerp animations should use SC KRM code
   * Animators are very good